wpgp/wopr/README.md

 ## Contributing

-The WorldPop Open Population Repository (WOPR) is developed by the WorldPop Research Group within the Department of Geography and Environmental Science at the University of Southampton.
+The WorldPop Open Population Repository (WOPR) was developed by the WorldPop Research Group within the Department of Geography and Environmental Science at the University of Southampton.
+Funding was provided by the Bill and Melinda Gates Foundation and the United Kingdom Department for International Development.
 Dr. Maksym Bondarenko and Niko Ves from the WorldPop Spatial Data Infrastructure team developed the API server backend.
-Data are contributed to WOPR by WorldPop researchers working across projects.
+Data hosted on WOPR were contributed by WorldPop researchers working across multiple projects.

 ## License